 Let us know you are here

 When you first arrive in Australia, it is important that you provide your local contact details – address and phone number - to Charles Darwin University within 7 days of arrival, as CDU is obliged to inform the Department of Home Affairs of your local contact details in case of emergencies.
-If you do not have a local phone number yet, remember to update this via MyStudentInfo as soon as you are able to get one.
+You can update your contact details via MyStudentInfo.

 If you are able to enrol into your course, you will be prompted to provide your local address and contact details.

-If you are unable to enrol into your course or experiencing difficulty with activating your student account, please visit Student Central at your campus upon arrival for assistance:
+If you are unable to enrol into your course or you are experiencing difficulty with activating your student account, please visit the webpage Guide to enrolling for detailed instructions.
+Or, you can contact Student Central at your campus for assistance.

 International student orientation